PetrKorab/Arabica/docs/source/Sentiment analysis.rst

 **coffee_brek** calculates sentiment in each row of the dataset, aggregates it over a specified period, and returns a plot and a dataframe with a corresponding time series.

+**VADER (Valence Aware Dictionary and sEntiment Reasoner)** is a lexicon and rule-based sentiment classifier that is specifically attuned to sentiments expressed in social media.
+It works universally on most other types of datasets.

+It was developed by C. J. Hutto and E. E. Gilbert in:

+*Vader is a Hutto, C.J. & Gilbert, E.E.
+(2014).
+VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
+Eighth International Conference on Weblogs and Social Media (ICWSM-14).
+Ann Arbor, MI, June 2014.*

 Coding example
 ^^^^^^